 Unlike the probate process, we move very quickly.
-An heir can receive from $5,000 to $100,000 generally within a few days after returning our signed paperwork.
+An heir can receive from $5,000 to $100,000 in little as 24 hours after returning our signed paperwork.

 Call Advance Inheritance, LLC at 800-624-0878 if you are interested in realizing the benefits for your inheritance now.
 Our knowledge and friendly staff will answer any questions you have about our services or the probate process.

 Administrator A court apzpointed person who administers the estate of a person who died without a will.

 Beneficiary An individual or entity to whom a gift or property is made.

 Blocked Account Cash or securities that are placed in a bank subject to withdrawal upon court order.

 Codicil An amendment or supplement to an existing will.